Neha Dixit: The Many Lives of Syeda X: The Story of an Unknown Indian

 Rahul Jacob wrote in the Mint Lounge, 'There will likely not be a better book of gritty Indian reporting for years to come-and certainly none that takes contemporary Indian economic myth-making to task as The Many Lives of Syeda X poignantly does.’

-Priya Ramani wrote that it is 'the invisible India book everyone must read.'

-Priavi Joshi wrote in the Scroll.in, 'The book is a testament to what fine journalism promises to be – rich, complex, empowering the forgotten, and capable of capturing the zeitgeist.'

 Ruben Banerjee wrote in The Federal that 'The story that Dixit ends up writing is a paean to the grit and gumption of the untold millions adrift on despair in urban India, narrated without condescension.
 The book is also as much a testimony to the author’s bottomless commitment to narrate and document real stories of a mass of real and unsung people that should really matter.

-Prathyush Parasuraman wrote in the Frontline, 'To read the journalist Neha Dixit's The Many Lives Of Syeda X then is to see life invade storytelling in one of the most thrilling Marxist texts.
-It is The Great Indian Marxist Book, a journalist's account of one woman traced from the early 1990s to the present day, from the Babri Masjid demolition in 1992 to the Delhi riots of 2020, threading through 50 different types of jobs...Dixit produces not a protagonist but instead a historical subject.'

-Soutik Biswas writes in the BBC: "Ms Dixit’s book shines a spotlight on the invisible lives of India’s neglected female home-based workers."
+Soutik Biswas writes in the BBC: "Ms. Dixit’s book shines a spotlight on the invisible lives of India’s neglected female home-based workers."